Feb 26, 2021

 Your drivers abstract is a snapshot of your driving history.
 It will list your identification details, demerit points, convictions, and active fine suspensions.
 This information will change over time.
 It will go back three years from the date you request it.

 A perfect driving record is one with no tickets or traffic accidents.
 It’s also referred to as a clean driving record.
-A perfect driving record will help you save money on insurance rates.
+A perfect driving record will help you save money on insurance.

 It could.
-An at fault car accident could stay on your record for at least 6 years.
-Depending on your insurer and policy type, this could increase your car insurance premiums.
+An at-fault accident could stay on your record for at least 6 years.
+Depending on your insurer, this could increase your premiums.

-Learn more about how your driver’s abstract can impact your auto insurance rates by talking with a ThinkInsure broker today!
+Learn more about how your driver’s abstract can impact your insurance by talking with a ThinkInsure advisor.

 The Total Cost To Own And Drive A New Car